GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 .. _-A:

 **-A**\ *alpha*
-    Get a constant alpha (0-1), or a grid (0-1) or image (0-255) with alphas.
-    The final image will have a transparency layer added based on these values.
-    If an alpha node contains NaN then that node will be 100% transparent.
+    Get a constant alpha (0-1), or a grid (0-1) or image (0-255, which we normalize to 0-1 with alphas.
+The alphas are considered to be transparencies, meaning 0 represents opaque and 1 means 100% transparency.
+The final image will have a transparency layer add based on these values.
+If a grid is given then NaN nodes are assumed to be transparent.
+Fully opaque nodes have zero values.
-    At the other end of the scale, 0 means no transparency and hence 100% opacity.

 .. _-C1: